The Importance of Time Tracking for Big Teams

 You have to decide how granular you want to be in creating your DoDs.
 On one hand, it’s a visual, and enforceable reminder of what needs to be done.
 On the other hand, an overly long list may backfire, causing the team to ignore the list or -if enforcement options are enabled- do a minimal job meeting each checklist item.

 If you’re wanting to challenge your team, or let them know that there will be more expectations in the future, you can add optional items to the checklist.
-These items will not be required when the DoD is enforced.
+These items will not be required when the Definition of Done is enforced.

 If the validator is set and a team member tries to transition the issue without the indicated checklist items being complete, the transition will fail.